 We accept check, cash, Mastercard, Visa and Discover.
 Funds from an HSA (Health Savings Account) may also be used.

-Does Dr. McAteer prescribe medications?
+Does Dr. Wies prescribe medications?

 What do I need for my appointment?

 You will receive several lengthy questionnaires.
-Dr. McAteer likes to review these prior to your appointment and requests you return them 3 business days prior to your appointment if possible.
+Dr. Wies likes to review these prior to your appointment and requests you return them 3 business days prior to your appointment if possible.
 Old medical records are also helpful and should be sent prior to your appointment.
 You should bring all your medication, vitamin and supplement bottles to your visit.